 A spiritual destination

-While a traditional Vishnu temple is part of the complex, the Ramnarayanam is more spiritual than it is religious.
+While a traditional Vishnu temple is part of the complex, the Ramanarayanam is more a spiritual getaway than it is religious.
 In fact, right from the time when work on the park began, artisans from across religions and cities have been integral parts of the project.

 This is definitely a unique way of depicting the Ramayana, and the seed of the idea was planted two generations ago when Late Sri Narayanam Narasimha Murthy conceptualised the temple to be as such.
 Envisioned to be more than a traditional temple for people to offer prayers, the idea was to promote it as a spiritual centre where people could see the scenes from Ramayana and take away the essence of human values from the epic.
 Choosing just a few scenes from the large epic was a challenge and Sri Narayanam deepened his understanding of the Valmiki Ramayana, visited scholars on the subject across the nation and then chose 72 episodes of the story to be converted into sculptures.
 Artisans from across the nation were enlisted to carve the sculptures with intense detailing.